-Exercise increased caution in Kenya due to crime.
+Exercise increased caution in Kenya due to crime, terrorism, civil unrest, and kidnapping.
 Some areas have increased risk.
 Read the entire Travel Advisory.

-Due to risks to civil aviation operating in the vicinity of the Kenyan-Somali border, the Federal Aviation Administration (FAA) has issued a Notice to Airmen (NOTAM).
-For more information, U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices.
+Due to risks to civil aviation operating in the vicinity of the Kenyan-Somali border, the Federal Aviation Administration (FAA) has issued a Notice to Air Missions (NOTAM).
+For more information, U.S. citizens should consult Federal Aviation Administration’s Prohibitions, Restrictions, and Notice.

 If you decide to travel to Kenya:

 Specified Areas - Level 4: Do Not Travel

 U.S. government personnel are prohibited from traveling to the below areas.

 Nairobi neighborhoods of Eastleigh and Kibera:

 Consider carefully whether to use the Likoni ferry in Mombasa due to safety concerns.